FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Baseline Details

 \subsection{Fine-Tuning Baselines}

 $\bullet$ \textbf{Supervised Fine-Tuning}~\citep{ouyang2022training}: An SFT baseline built on Qwen3-8B, trained with workflow annotation data to improve instruction following and DSL generation accuracy.
 Unlike Flow-Steer's multi-turn interaction paradigm, SFT generates the complete workflow in a single turn without execution feedback.
-We use LoRA fine-tuning with rank 8 for parameter efficiency, evaluating how standard supervised adaptation enhances the raw backbone's workflow construction capabilities.
+We use the same LoRA configuration as Flow-Steer (rank 64, $\alpha=64$, dropout 0.05) for fair comparison, evaluating how standard supervised adaptation enhances the raw backbone's workflow construction capabilities.

 $\bullet$ \textbf{Group Relative Policy Optimization}~\citep{deepseekmath2024}: GRPO is a reinforcement learning algorithm that normalizes rewards within sampled groups of trajectories.
 This reduces variance in policy updates, stabilizes training, and improves convergence efficiency compared to standard Proximal Policy Optimization (PPO).
 Unlike Flow-Steer's multi-turn interaction with execution feedback, GRPO generates the entire workflow in one shot, limiting its ability to adapt based on intermediate results.